 - CBD: Modulates receptor activity without causing significant mind-altering experiences

-Aspect | CBD (Cannabidiol) | THC (Tetrahydrocannabinol) |
+| Aspect | CBD (Cannabidiol) | THC (Tetrahydrocannabinol) |

-Psychoactive Properties | Non-psychoactive | Psychoactive (induces a ‘high’) |
+| Psychoactive Properties | Non-psychoactive | Psychoactive (produces a ‘high’) |

-Typical Source | Cannabis (primarily hemp varieties) | Cannabis (primarily marijuana varieties) |
+| Typical Source | Cannabis (primarily hemp varieties) | Cannabis (primarily marijuana varieties) |

-Receptor Interaction | Modulates receptor activity, not directly binding to CB1 receptors | Directly binds and activates CB1 receptors in the brain |
+| Receptor Interaction | Modulates receptor activity, doesn’t directly bind to CB1 receptors | Directly binds and activates CB1 receptors in the brain |

-Common Effects | May alleviate stress, support neurological balance, promotes wellness | Alters mood, perception, and physiological state |
+| Common Effects | May ease stress, support neurological balance, promotes wellness | Alters mood, perception, and physiological state |

-Medical Uses | Potential support for epilepsy, anxiety, wellness | Appetite stimulation, pain management, nausea relief |
+| Medical Uses | Potential support for epilepsy, anxiety, wellness | Appetite stimulation, pain management, nausea relief |

-Legal Status (General Context) | Often legal or less restricted | Heavily regulated or illegal in many contexts |
+| Legal Status (General Context) | Often legal or less restricted | Heavily regulated or illegal in many contexts |

-Adverse Effects | Minimal, may reduce THC adverse effects | Can cause anxiety, altered cognition, and intoxication |
+| Adverse Effects | Minimal; may reduce THC adverse effects | Can cause anxiety, altered cognition, and intoxication |

 Real-World Applications of CBD and THC in Health